ColoBrod/rsp_docs/account_overview.md

 ->posts_total			=> $posts_total
 ~~~
 :exclamation: I didn't test these 5 values.
 Moreover, I always had zeros.
 I'm just describing what the code seems to do.
+:memo: First of all, this SQL-query counts availa

 ### InventorySummary::$postsInTheField->md
 ### InventorySummary::$postsInTheField->pa